MattMcDonald/mruby-sys/README.md

 - Web Assembly?!?
 - Reasonable support for other mruby build options, i.e. building with no gem support

+## Release Notes

+### 0.1.1
+- Fixed build paths so that other crates can actually depend on us

+### 0.1.0
+- Initial build with hello world working

 ## License
 Copyright © 2019, Matthew McDonald.
 Released under the MIT License.